Roger Simon (journalist)

-Roger Mitchell Simon (born March 29, 1948) is a writer and commentator, the chief political columnist of Politico and a New York Times best-selling author.
-He has won more than three dozen first-place awards for journalism, and is the only person to win twice the American Society of Newspaper Editors Distinguished Writing Award for commentary.
+Roger Mitchell Simon (March 29, 1948 – September 10, 2026) was an American writer and commentator, the chief political columnist of Politico and a New York Times best-selling author.
+He won more than three dozen first-place awards for journalism, and is the only person to win twice the American Society of Newspaper Editors Distinguished Writing Award for commentary.
 His book on the 1996 presidential race, Show Time, became a New York Times best-seller.

-Life and career
+Early life and career

-Simon was born in Chicago, and received a bachelor's degree in English from the University of Illinois Urbana-Champaign in 1970.
-Prior to joining Politico, Simon was a reporter or columnist for several newspapers, including the Waukegan, Illinois, News-Sun, the Baltimore Sun, and the Chicago Sun-Times.
+Simon was born in Chicago, Illinois, on March 29, 1948.
+He received a bachelor's degree in English from the University of Illinois Urbana-Champaign in 1970.
+After college, Simon was a reporter or columnist for several newspapers, including the Waukegan, Illinois, News-Sun, the Baltimore Sun, and the Chicago Sun-Times.

 In 1998, he became the White House correspondent of the Chicago Tribune and covered the Monica Lewinsky scandal.
-In 1999, he joined U.S. News & World Report as chief political correspondent and then political editor.
+In 1999, he joined U.S. News & World Report as its chief political correspondent and then political editor.
 He joined Bloomberg News in January 2006 as its first chief political correspondent, and later joined Politico as its first chief political columnist.

-Simon's columns have included dateline reporting on apartheid in South Africa; the Israeli invasion of Lebanon; the U.S. invasion of Grenada; the trial of serial killer John Wayne Gacy, with whom he obtained an exclusive interview; and the criminal trial of O.J.
+His columns included dateline reporting on apartheid in South Africa; the Israeli invasion of Lebanon; the U.S. invasion of Grenada; the trial of serial killer John Wayne Gacy, with whom he obtained an exclusive interview; and the criminal trial of O.J.
 Simpson.
 Simon's columns on spousal abuse earned him awards from women's groups and a change of policy from the Chicago Police Department making such abuse a crime rather than a “domestic disturbance.”

-Based in Washington, D.C., Simon contributes articles to national magazines and newspapers, and has appeared as a panelist or political analyst on numerous television and radio programs.
-Simon's syndicated columns are distributed by Creators Syndicate to newspapers throughout the world.
+Based in Washington, D.C., Simon contributed articles to national magazines and newspapers, and appeared as a panelist or political analyst on numerous television and radio programs.
+Simon's syndicated columns were distributed by Creators Syndicate to newspapers throughout the world.

-On 26 January 2017, media critic Robert Feder wrote: "The great Roger Simon, a Chicago original who became one of America’s best political columnists, is calling it a career.
-Simon, 68, is telling friends that he and his wife, Marcia Kramer, a free-lance editor and former copy desk chief of the Washington Post, are retiring at the end of the month."

-On 1 February 2017, he published his last column on Politico.
+He announced his retirement in early 2017.
+On February 1, 2017, Simon published his last column in Politico.
 A few weeks later he became a columnist for the Chicago Sun-Times.

-Awards, honors, and accolades
+Personal life and death

+Simon was married to Marcia Kramer, a free-lance editor and former copy desk chief of the Washington Post.
+He died from pneumonia in Washington, D.C., on September 10, 2026, at the age of 78.